hansroh/skitai/README.rst

 - was.request.uri
 - was.request.version # HTTP Version, 1.0, 1.1
 - was.request.scheme # http or https
-- was.request.body
 - was.request.headers # case insensitive dictioanry
+- was.request.body # bytes object
-- was.request.args # dictionary contains url/form parameters
+- was.request.args # dictionary merged with url, query string, form data and JSON
 - was.request.routed_function
-- was.request.routable # {'methods': ["POST", "OPTIONS"], 'content_types': ["text/xml"] }
+- was.request.routable # {'methods': ["POST", "OPTIONS"], 'content_types': ["text/xml"]}
 - was.request.split_uri () # (script, param, querystring, fragment)
+- was.request.json () # decode request body from JSON
+- was.request.form () # decode request body to dict if content-type is form data
-- was.request.json () # load request body as json
+- was.request.dict () # decode request body as dict if content-type is compatible with dict - form data or JSON
 - was.request.get_header ("content-type") # case insensitive
 - was.request.get_headers () # retrun header all list
 - was.request.get_body ()